 Dog, who got into all sorts of goofy trouble because of his rather unusual size.

 Of course, Clifford is fictional, but Dave Nasser has experienced the real-life equivalent: His Great Dane, George, is the Guinness World Records' Tallest Living Dog and the World’s Tallest Dog Ever Recorded.

-Anxious to share his story, the proud dog owner recently published a memoir, Giant George: Life With the World’s Biggest Dog, about his oversize pup adventures.
-Nasser also gave Vetstreet some added inside scoop on life with George.
+Anxious to share his story, the proud owner of this large dog recently published a memoir, Giant George: Life With the World’s Biggest Dog, about his oversize pup adventures.
+Nasser also gave Vetstreet some added inside scoop on life with a large dog breed.